I wasn’t supposed to feel like this.

 This morning, as I greet a new dawn, I wonder what it would feel like to free myself completely from expectations.
 Is it realistic, or even possible?
 Perhaps if I could lean into God and trust – really trust – that I am being led into something beyond my present reality, then I could let the expectations go.
 But my small faith struggles with this as much as anyone else’s.
 I want to be in control, I want to know how it will all turn out, and I want it to turn out my way.

-In the same light, I struggle to let go of my expectations around S. He’s supposed to be using that spoon and fork with perfect dexterity by now, right?
+In the same light, I struggle to let go of my expectations around my toddler.
+He’s supposed to be using that spoon and fork by now, right?
 I am sick and tired of scrubbing oatmeal off the highchair; why can’t he just learn to do it right?
 The mountain of parenting books and experts and advice-givers near and far can crush me under the weight of expectations that he – and I – are supposed to live up to.

 What if I just let go for both of us, stopped worrying, started trusting, and simply lived in the only moments we are given: right here and now?
 Maybe there’s something greater to be found in the lack of expectations than a life consumed with them.